World coming down...

-I am dead against Id cards, I feel that they’re related to the “number of the beast” spoken about in the Bible.
-Id cards in themselves are not that bad, it’s the RFID technology that could follow that I worry about.
+I am dead against ID cards, I feel that they’re related to the “number of the beast” spoken about in the Bible.
+ID cards in themselves are not that bad, it’s the RFID technology that could follow that I worry about.
 This technology could be used for purchases in shops et cetera.

 The Bible says anyone without this “mark” would not be able to buy and sell: “And he shall make all, both little and great, rich and poor, freemen and bondmen, to have a character in their right hand or on their foreheads: And that no man might buy or sell, but he that hath the character, or the name of the beast, or the number of his name.”
-(Revalation Chapter 13: 16-17)
+(Revelation Chapter 13: 16-17)

 This makes me think of an economy in which people trade using RFID or similar implants accessing their credit card information.
 As a Christian, I would never be able to take this chip.
-My theology here is sketchy, but seem to remember that accepting this mark would be a very bad thing to do in eternal terms (‘once the sequence of “end of the world” events starts, they continue, a person who follows the Beast, participates in the payment system, and receives the Mark, will risk eternal judgment by God’ – source).
+My theology here is sketchy, but seem to remember that accepting this mark would be a very bad thing to do in eternal terms (‘once the sequence of “end of the world” events starts, they continue, a person who follows the Beast, participates in the payment system, and receives the Mark, will risk eternal judgment by God’ (dead link removed for source).

-This situation, and my resulting fear of the future, really affects me day to day.
+This situation and my resulting fear of the future, really affects me day to day.
 I worry myself sick about it, and I don’t really know what I should do.
 I wish that I wasn’t living in these times; because of what I suspect about the near future, I don’t know if I can have children – I don’t know if it’s fair for them to live through these times.
 I don’t know whether Jesus will come back before the times of trial, and to be honest, I’m not even sure if I’m “ready” for Him to take me when He comes.
-Much of the time, I doubt my “salvation” – it is very hard for me to accept and many verses in the Bible niggle at me.
+Sometimes, I doubt my “salvation” – it is very hard for me to accept and many verses in the Bible niggle at me.
 I do know one thing though – He saved my life and I won’t give up on Him.

 Probably this sounds stupid to a lot of people, I can understand that.